FMInference/FlexiGen/README.md

 How to [reproduce](benchmark/flexgen).

 ### Latency-throughput Trade-off
+Since FlexGen increases throughput by increasing the batch size, it also increases latency - a classic and fundamental trade-off.
 The figure below shows the latency and throughput trade-off of three offloading-based systems on OPT-175B (left) and OPT-30B (right).
 FlexGen achieves higher maximum throughput for both models.
 Other systems cannot further increase throughput due to out-of-memory.